 - 1 bushel is equal to 2150.42 cubic inches

-The imperial bushel, used in the United Kingdom, is similar, but based on imperial gallons and imperial pecks, and can be used to measure dry or liquid products.
-It's eight imperial gallons, four imperial pecks or 36.37 liters.
-This makes it a little larger in U.S. gallons at 8.25.
+The imperial bushel, used in the United Kingdom, is similar, but it's based on imperial gallons and imperial pecks, and unlike the U.S. bushel, it can be used to measure dry or liquid products.
+It's equal to eight imperial gallons, four imperial pecks or 36.37 liters.
+This makes it slightly larger than a U.S. bushel, since it comes in at 8.25 U.S. gallons.